CourageToGroww/Power-Automate-Tools-Reloaded/src/common/components/NavBar.md

 - **App Component**: Rendered as the top-level navigation component
 - **FlowEditorPage**: Accessible via the "Flow Editor" tab
 - **FlowFailuresPage**: Accessible via the "Flow Failures" tab
+- **AIAssistancePage**: Accessible via the "AI Assistance" tab

 ## Configuration Requirements
 - Must be wrapped in a Router component (HashRouter in this application)
-- Requires routing configuration for "/" and "/failures" paths
+- Requires routing configuration for "/", "/failures", and "/ai-assistance" paths

 ## Error Handling Approach
 - **Route Detection**: Gracefully handles unknown routes (defaults to editor tab)